guard/guard/README.md

 When you file an issue, please try to follow to these simple rules if applicable:

 * Make sure you run Guard with `bundle exec` first.
-* Add debug information to the issue by running Guard with the `--debug` option.
+* Add verbose information to the issue by running Guard with the `--verbose` option.
 * Add your `Guardfile` and `Gemfile` to the issue.
 * Make sure that the issue is reproducible with your description.